 Welcome!
 On this site, you will find some of my work.
 It should not take long to discover that I have a wide variety of interests and see connections across a variety of traditional fields of scholarship.

 A former middle school Language Arts teacher, my philosophy has always been that “learning that’s fun is fun!”
 When learners are actively engaged, they can more effectively learn.
 My middle school students were my first playtesters, kindling my desire to learn more about interactive media and its affordances for communication and learning.
+This thread continues in my work today, as I work to incorporate multimedia like video games to technical communication: the more ways we can communicate important, complex information, the broader the audience we can inform.

 My games and my research have evolved quite a bit since my early classroom experiments with role play and PowerPoint hyperlinks.
 BeadED Adventures uses a Makey Makey controller and jars painted with conductive paint to create a one-of-a-kind interface for a STEM learning adventure game in Twine.
 I’ve collaborated with a number of undergraduates at UCF to develop several platforms of ELLE the EndLess LEarner, a second language acquisition game that is currently playable on mobile, AR, PC, and VR platforms!
 ELLE currently teaches vocabulary terms in Portuguese but is able to accommodate just about any language.